Co-operative Party: Central Co-operative Parliamentary Representation Committee

-The rise of the sister party
+Rise of sister party

 Labour's recovery as a credible party of government during World War II and the formal links and local affiliations brought by the 1927 agreement saw benefits electorally for the Co-operative Party.
-In 1945, 23 Labour Co-operative MPs were elected and two held high office in the Labour government – Alexander and Alfred Barnes, who had been chair of the party.
+In 1945, 23 Labour Co-operative MPs were elected and two held high office in the Labour government: Alexander and Alfred Barnes, who had been chair of the party.

-But with Labour's fluctuating fortunes and the slow post-war decline of the co-operative movement, the party saw its influence and standing fall.
+With Labour's fluctuating fortunes and the slow post-war decline of the co-operative movement, the party saw its influence and standing fall.
 By 1983, another nadir for Labour fortunes, only eight Labour Co-operative MPs were elected.

-However, in 1997, all 23 candidates won seats in Parliament and, after Labour assumed power, the party gained its first members of the Cabinet since AV Alexander: Alun Michael 1998–99 (later First Minister for Wales) and Ed Balls 2007–2010.
+In 1997, all 23 candidates won seats in Parliament and, after Labour assumed power, the party gained its first members of the Cabinet since A. V. Alexander: Alun Michael 1998–99 (later First Minister for Wales) and Ed Balls 2007–2010.
 In 2001, only one candidate was defeated: Faye Tinnion, who had stood against the Leader of the Conservative Party, William Hague.

 Organisation and structure

 The Co-operative Party is a membership organisation consisting of individual members as well as local, regional and national Co-operative Parties and affiliated co-operative societies and trade unions.
 Unlike other parties with representatives elected to Parliament, the Co-operative Party does not receive state funding and gets most of its income from membership subscriptions and affiliation fees.
+The party organisation is itself a co-operative society, registered with the Financial Conduct Authority.

-The Party's highest decision making body is the National Executive Committee (NEC), which is elected every three years by individual members, affiliated co-operatives and trade unions, the Co-operative Party Parliamentary Group, and Co-operatives UK.

-An Annual Conference takes place each autumn to debate policy, discuss the Party's work and vote on motions, although its resolutions are only advisory on the NEC.

-The Co-operative Party Parliamentary Group co-ordinates the work of the Party's MPs and Peers in Parliament.
+The party's highest decision-making body is the National Executive Committee (NEC), which is elected every three years by individual members, affiliated co-operatives and trade unions, the Co-operative Party Parliamentary Group, and Co-operatives UK.
+An annual conference takes place each autumn to debate policy, discuss the party's work and vote on motions, although its resolutions are only advisory on the NEC.
+The Co-operative Party Parliamentary Group co-ordinates the work of the party's MPs and peers in Parliament.

 Affiliates

 Six of the UK's largest consumer co-operatives are affiliated to the Co-operative Party: the Co-operative Group, Midcounties Co-operative, Central England Co-operative, East of England Co-operative, Scotmid Co-operative and Chelmsford Star Co-operative.

-The members of each co-operative society vote to approve affiliation to the Party at their annual general meeting.
-The largest society and funder of the Party is the Co-operative Group, which ballots its members each year on continued support for the Co-operative Party.
+The members of each co-operative society vote to approve affiliation to the party at their annual general meeting.
+The largest society and funder of the party is the Co-operative Group, which ballots its members each year on continued support for the Co-operative Party.
 At the May 2019 AGM, 79% of Co-operative Group members voted in favour of continued affiliation and that year donated £625,600 (2018: £625,600) to the Co-operative Party.

-In 2016 Community became the first trade union to affiliate to the Co-operative Party, followed in 2018 by the Union of Shop, Distributive and Allied Workers (Usdaw).

-Co-operatives UK, Co-operative Press and a number of worker co-operatives and housing co-operatives are also organisational members of the Party.
+In 2016, Community became the first trade union to affiliate to the Co-operative Party, followed in 2018 by the Union of Shop, Distributive and Allied Workers (Usdaw).
+Co-operatives UK, Co-operative Press and a number of worker co-operatives and housing co-operatives are also organisational members of the party.